leamancrews/vimconfig/README.md

-= This is my vimrc =
+This is my vimrc

-> This is my rifle.
+> This is my `vimrc`.
 There are many like it, but this one is mine.
-My rifle
+My `vimrc`
 > is my best friend.
 It is my life.
 I must master it as I must master my
 > life.